thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/The_Mind_Arts/Mind_Palace.md

 ---
+collection: Harrypedia
-title: "The Mind Arts: Mind Palace"
+title: The Mind Arts: Mind Palace
 ---

 A proposed defence against [Legilimency][], I have heard this one called a variety